Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

 Arrive in and Enjoy Orlando (3 days)

 If you are flying into Florida, Orlando is a great place to begin your Florida road trip.
-It is the most central city in the state so you can start off in any direction.
+It is located right in Central Florida so you can start off in any direction.

 There is a large international airport that will allow you many rental car options.
 And there are also plenty of awesome things to do in Orlando itself.